realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER, "INT" is displayed
 - Press ENTER to cycle through the possible Time-rotation Interval values.
 - A value of 0 disables automatic time cycling ("OFF").
-- Non-zero values make the device cycle through a number of pre-programmed times, your custom times are ignored.
+- Non-zero values make the device cycle through a number of pre-programmed times.
 The value means "minutes" (hence "MIN-UTES") between changes.
 - Hold ENTER to select the value shown and exit the menu ("SAVE" is displayed briefly)

 How to adjust the display brightness: